-However, what made the day a lot easier on her was knowing that while her father wasn’t part of her life, she did have a wonderful male role model in her grandfather.
+However, what made the day a lot easier on her was knowing that while she may have had a totally absent dad, she still had a wonderful male role model in her grandfather.
 “I focused all of my energy on him on that day,” she says.
 “I got the “dad” card out of the way and poured my heart into letting my grandpa know how much he meant to me.”

 How Can Grandfathers & Uncles Make Father’s Day Meaningful?